 Usually lasting between two and 12 weeks, an internship is an opportunity for university students to gain work experience with an employer, either through a sandwich placement or summer internship during the holidays.
 This could be with a large company or small and medium-sized enterprise (SME), with both options having their advantages.

 As work experience is an integral part of graduate recruitment in marketing, these internships can lead to a graduate position for successful recruits.
 While most programmes are aimed at those in their final year, some employers do offer paid internships or vacation placements to first-year students.

 Which companies offer marketing internships?

-Many leading employers that run marketing graduate schemes also post details about internships on their website and via social media channels.
+Many leading employers that run marketing graduate schemes also post details about internships on their website and via their social media channels.

 Accredited 12-month placements in marketing are also available with fashion retailer ASOS.
 These fast-paced, challenging programmes, starting in late June, are offered as part of an undergraduate degree and are based at the company's head office in North London.

 How to get work experience in marketing

 Bigger organisations tend to advertise their internship programmes formally, while small businesses will normally be open to receiving speculative applications or be contacted through networking.
 Voluntary organisations may have opportunities in their marketing or PR departments.

 You can also find out about local opportunities through your university careers service, attend open days, or arrange taster experiences and short introductory courses to increase your chances of getting a foot in the door.

 Some students get marketing experience by working in a relevant communications role within their students' union, or by making the most of extra-curricular activities with a university club or society.

 For those with strong technical skills in mediums such as mobile phones, display advertising and search engine optimisation, explore how to get into digital marketing.

 If you're interested in getting specific PR work experience, you'll find that there are many possibilities to sample the agency environment.